apanichella/JavaInstrumentation/README.md

 ## Lab 3 - Automated Patching with Genetic Algorithms
 For Lab 3, it is almost identical to the steps shown for Lab 1.
 The only change is to use the `patching` type when instrumenting the file:

-`java -cp target/aistr.jar nl.tudelft.instrumentation.Main --type=Patching --file=Problem1.java > instrumented/Problem1.java`
+`java -cp target/aistr.jar nl.tudelft.instrumentation.Main --type=patching --file=Problem1.java > instrumented/Problem1.java`

 # Setting